openlexington/treatment-directory/README.md

 ## Solution ideas

 - TurboTax-style questions for a client.
 How are you feeling, etc., and the information could go back into the system, to the nurse, the social worker, etc.
+    - Nurses could incorporate questions into the discharge step.
 - A mobile app to be used by health care professionals would be the most helpful, says social worker.

 ## Notes from a social worker